offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 last_tallies: {¶: 0, a: 1, b: 0, n: 2}
 ```

-With the inclusion of `last_tallies`, the backsweep algorithm doesn't need to scan over `last` anymore.
+With the inclusion of `last_tallies`, the backsweep testing algorithm doesn't need to scan over `last` anymore.
 For example, in the original backsweep testing algorithm, searching for "bba" in "abbazabbabbu¶" ...

 1. scans downward to find top `last='a'` / scans upward to find bottom `last='a'`, then isolates rows to the top and bottom *a* in `first`,
 2. scans downward to find top `last='b'` / scans upward to find bottom `last='b'`, then isolates rows (again) to the top and bottom *b* in `first`,